Diversity, Equity, Inclusion and Justice

 “We recognize that all children have the right to equitable learning opportunities that help them achieve their full potential as engaged learners and valued members of society.
 Thus, all early childhood educators have a professional obligation to advance equity.
 This can best be done when educators are effectively supported by the early learning centers in which we work and when the community embraces diversity and full inclusion as strengths, promote principles of fairness and justice, and work to eliminate structural inequities that limit equitable learning opportunities” (National Association for the Education of Young Children).

-Diversity, equity, and inclusion are central to the mission of Fisher Early Learning Center, as we are committed to developing a community that embraces children and adults of all abilities and identities.
+Diversity, equity, inclusion and justice are central to the mission of Fisher Early Learning Center, as we are committed to developing a community that embraces children and adults of all abilities and identities.
 Fisher serves as a model early childhood center throughout the Denver Metro area and continues to strive to be at the forefront of anti-bias education for children birth to five.

 Through research, Fisher educators understand that children are noticing differences in humans as early as infancy.
 We utilize a combination of primary and responsive care giving that values the shared and unique qualities of our families and invites them to bring their cultures into the classrooms.
 The primary care giving model supports infant and toddler teachers in fostering rich conversations and connections with families.

-Developmentally appropriate practices, which include play-based learning, modeling, and peer interactions, are utilized to teach DEI.
+Developmentally appropriate practices, which include play-based learning, modeling, and peer interactions, are utilized to teach DEIJ.
 We support children in conversations embracing each person’s uniqueness with the support of rich and diverse literature intended for young learners from birth through Pre-K.

 While we are committed to emergent curriculum, we are also dedicated to our shared beliefs of anti-racism and social justice.
 Through this lens, we look for opportunities in the children’s day to expand their critical thinking about ability, gender, ethnic, cultural, family and class bias.
 Our goal is to grow these discussions naturally from topics children are already engaged in, but because of our belief in the importance of this work, we won’t always wait for the content to emerge from the children.
 At these times, we carefully and intentionally introduce new activities or topics of conversation to share with the children in our classroom communities.